 When we think of traveling Arizona, the majesty of the Grand Canyon comes to mind, but Arizona has some other great canyons you can visit and some are hidden finds.
 Have a Look at Arizona’s Other Spectacular Canyons.

 Antelope Canyon, located outside of Page is at once one of the most breathtaking and tranquil places on earth.
 Gently carved from the Navajo sandstone over the course of countless millenniums, the slot canyons are majestic and narrow passages, just enough space for a small group to walk the sandy floor and for the occasional shafts of sunlight to shine down from above.

-It is really two separate canyons - Upper and Lower Antelope.
+It is really two separate canyons: Upper and Lower Antelope.
 Each contains the hidden "slots" carved from the swirling sandstone, and both drain from the south into Lake Powell (once the Colorado River).
 Though dry most of the year, Antelope Canyon runs, and sometimes floods, with water after rains.
 It is the water, slowly wearing away the sandstone grain by grain, that has formed the beautiful and graceful curves in the rock.
-Wind has also played a role in sculpting this fantastic canyon.
+The wind has also played a role in sculpting this fantastic canyon.

 To access Upper and Lower Antelope Canyon, you must have an authorized guide.